FlowFuse/node-red-dashboard/docs/user/template-examples.md

 ### File Upload

+_Update: Whilst this example will continue to work, and can be used for more customized use cases with file uploads, as of `v1.12.0`, we do also now offer a native [File Input](../nodes/widgets/ui-file-input.md) widget._

 When building applications with Node-RED, there's often a need to process files for analysis.
 In such cases, we require a file upload widget which is not currently available.
 Fortunately, we can achieve this easily using the `ui-template` widget and Vuetify JS components.

 To do that we will use the [`v-file-input`](https://vuetifyjs.com/en/components/file-inputs/) component which provides the interface for uploading files.